heptarch/heptarch.github.io/drafts/demon.md

 how, ah, forgive me, could you possibly get access to the necessary equipment?"

-"I am employed by the London Pneumatic Despatch Company to do this, and much more besides.
+A look of "I am employed by the London Pneumatic Despatch Company to do this, and much more besides.
 They have put considerable resources at my disposal.
 But to the point: are you familiar with Maxwell's paper on the theory of governors, that is, the contrivances by which a uniform